 The assets used to provide the services under the contract are included in the Authority's Property Plant and Equipment (see below).
-This is set out in Note 10
+This is set out in Note 10 and is subject to triannual revaluations.

-In line with the Authority's accounting policies depreciation commences in the year after the asset becomes operational.
+In line with the Authority's accounting policies, depreciation commences in the year after the asset becomes operational.